fredhopp/CoTracker-Nuke/README.md

 The generated Nuke script includes:
 - **Read node**: Placeholder for your source video
 - **Tracker4 node**: Contains all tracking data with keyframes
-- **CornerPin2D node**: Pre-configured with the 4 selected corner tracks

 ## Technical Details